hhhaaahhhaa/TTS-systems/README.md

 Feel free to use/modify the code.

+Require python version 3.8.
 You can install the Python dependencies with
 ```
 pip install -r requirements.txt
 ```